Government Jobs After BSc Agriculture: Job Sectors, Salary, Competitive Exams

 • North Eastern Region Agricultural Marketing Corporation

-Contrary to popular belief, graduates of agriculture programmes can pursue careers in a wide range of fields because they have a solid foundation in interdisciplinary fields like soil sciences, plant breeding and genetics, agronomy, plant pathology, horticulture, animal sciences, entomology, agriculture economics, and biotechnology.
-A bachelor's degree in agriculture can lead to some of the highest-paying jobs after BSc Agriculture, and there are specialised postgraduate programmes available within the field of agriculture.
+Since graduates of agriculture programs have a strong foundation in interdisciplinary fields like soil sciences, plant breeding and genetics, agronomy, plant pathology, horticulture, animal sciences, entomology, agriculture economics, and biotechnology, they can pursue careers in a variety of fields, despite what the general public believes.
+In addition to specialised postgraduate programs within the field of agriculture, a bachelor's degree in this area can lead to some of the highest-paying government jobs after a bachelor's degree in agriculture.
 Let's look at some well-known master's degrees in agriculture and their various specialisations before outlining the main career options:

 • MBA in Agriculture